Killing of Charles Walton: Claims of witchcraft

-The two reports that Fabian wrote on the case in 1945 and which are preserved on the police file make no mention of witchcraft, ritualistic killing, black dogs, natterjack toads or blood sacrifices.
+The two reports that Fabian wrote on the case in 1945 and which are preserved in the police file make no mention of witchcraft, ritualistic killing, black dogs, natterjack toads or blood sacrifices.
 However, twenty-five years later he wrote the following:I advise anybody who is tempted at any time to venture into Black Magic, witchcraft, Shamanism – call it what you will – to remember Charles Walton and to think of his death, which was clearly the ghastly climax of a pagan rite.
 There is no stronger argument for keeping as far away as possible from the villains with their swords, incense and mumbo-jumbo.
 It is prudence on which your future peace of mind and even your life could depend.

 It has been claimed that Fabian was acquainted with two pieces of local history.
 The first related to the murder of Ann Tennant by James Heywood, on the grounds that she was a witch.
-In many accounts it has been erroneously claimed that Ann was pinned to the ground with a pitchfork and slashed with a bill-hook.
+In many accounts, it has been erroneously claimed that Ann was pinned to the ground with a pitchfork and slashed with a bill-hook.
 Additionally, Detective Superintendent Alec Spooner, Head of Warwickshire C.I.D., is said to have drawn Fabian's attention to a 1929 book entitled Folklore, Old Customs and Superstitions in Shakespeare Land, written by the Rev. James Harvey Bloom, Rector of Whitchurch, Warwickshire, and father of author Ursula Bloom.
 This included the story of how, in 1885, a young plough boy named Charles Walton had met a phantom black dog on his way home from work on several nights in succession.
-On the last occasion the dog had been accompanied by a headless woman.
+On the last occasion, the dog had been accompanied by a headless woman.
 That night Walton heard that his sister had died.

-Amongst the theories and rumours that surrounded this case in subsequent years are the following:
+Among the theories and rumours that surrounded this case in subsequent years are the following: